oskarva/imbalance-market-price-prediction-thesis/README.md

   - Metrics: MAE (Mean Absolute Error), RMSE (Root Mean Squared Error), R² (Coefficient of Determination)
 - **Tools & Libraries:** Python 3.9.6; Pandas, NumPy, Scikit-learn, XGBoost, Interpret (EBM), Matplotlib, Joblib, Statsmodels, Tabulate.

+## Key files
+The most important files with regards to implementation details of the models are the following:
+   - Script that trains and tests the naïve baseline model using cross-validation: `python src/run_naive_cv_all_targets.py`
+   - Script that trains and tests the XGBoost standalone model using cross-validation: `python src/run_cv_with_time_features.py`
+   - Script that trains and tests the EBM and XGBoost stacked ensemble using cross-validation: `python src/run_cv_stacked_with_time_features.py`

 ## Key Findings and Insights

 - Both XGBoost and EBM outperform the naïve baseline by large margins, demonstrating the value of gradient-boosting approaches.